TereseWang/CS4550HW09/status_hw08.md

 4. Is your app functionality complete?
 If not, what's missing?

 not really, i just has user created, showed and have login log out session, have events create functionality in half way, really don't have time to complete this assignment when my other 3 CS course also has a bunch of homeworks.

 5. Is your app properly deployed?
-If not, what went wrong? yes, deployed sucessful
+If not, what went wrong? deployed failed, the frontend is sucessful at first, but when i tries to connect them, both crashed

 And here's a list of tasks for grading comments.
 Just leave this here:
  - Development